Support

 Privacy notice for shareholders and investors

 Legal requirement: UK data protection law requires businesses to outline how they manage personal data to all parties whose personal data they process.
-This includes shareholders and investors and requires a company privacy notice to be given, in order to meet data protection law obligations.
+This includes shareholders and investors and requires a company's privacy notice to be given, in order to meet data protection law obligations.

 Take privacy seriously: By providing a company privacy notice to your shareholders and investors, you are demonstrating your company's commitment to protecting their personal data and complying with data protection laws.